philwild/infosecdocs/docs/2 - Concepts.md

 Further information can be found in Splunk's [documentation](https://docs.splunk.com/Splexicon:Searchmacro).

-###Data models and acceleration
+###Data Models and Acceleration

-A data model is a form of knowledge object that applies structure to the event data within Splunk. each data model within Splunk represents a category of event data (e.g. authentication data).
+A data model is a form of knowledge object that applies structure to the event data within Splunk.
+Each data model within Splunk represents a category of event data (e.g. authentication data).
 Data models are powered by root searches that define what data is represented and available within the data model.
 The data model overlays a schema onto the event data identified by the base search and presents the data to the user as columns of fields over rows of data.
 Splunk's pivot and datasets interface can be used to query data models to build visualisations and reports.

 The schema that is applied to the event data in the form of a data model can be accelerated in Splunk.
 This is called an accelerated data model.
 Accelerated data models power apps such as Enterprise Security and the InfoSec app.
 A data model that has been accelerated cannot be edited.
 If you need to edit an accelerated data model, you must disable acceleration.